Supreeth095/DataViz3/README.md

 Mark: Point

 Channel: Position(Vertical)

+Design choices:

+I have used year(time) as a position on the X axis and number of crimes on the Y axis.
+I have used a line chart so that it is easy to get the trends of total yearly crimes.

 Create three worksheets either by implementing your original sketches submitted for Assignment 2 or by creating brand new visualizations.